 First, consider yourself lucky to have the opportunity to observe a wild predator in its natural environment.
 If you have not been detected, take a moment and observe them.
 Generally, coyotes are shy and will run as soon as they see or smell a human.

-In the unusual event that the coyote seems unafraid or even bold, chase it off by waiving your hands over your head to appear as large as possible and yelling in a deep voice.
+In the unusual event that the coyote seems unafraid or even bold, chase it off by waving your hands over your head to appear as large as possible and yelling in a deep voice.
 If need be, throw sticks or rocks.
 Most animals will be easily scared off.
-If a coyote is persistent and threatening in its behavior, walk (don’t run) towards an area with people or back to your car while maintaining eye contact with the animal.
+If a coyote is persistent and threatening in its behavior, walk (don’t run) toward an area with people or back to your car while maintaining eye contact with the animal.